|87° is Hot

 Heat illnesses are a real danger, even here in our northern climate.
 Vermonters go to the emergency department for heat illnesses just as often as people in Maryland.

 Being young does not protect you from heat illness.
-In fact, both people over the age of 85 and those of high-school age are at double the risk of going to the emergency department for a heat-related reason than the average Vermonter.
+In fact, the risk of going to the emergency department for a heat-related reason for Vermonters between the ages of 15 and 19 is similar to the risk for adults 75 and older.

 - STAY COOL.
 Stay inside, in air-conditioning if you can, or in cool places such as basements.
 Wear lightweight, light-colored, loose-fitting clothing.
 Take cool showers.
 Sleep without sheets.
 Draw the shades to keep out morning and afternoon sun.